 This policy is not all-inclusive.
 Decisions regarding individual meeting situations not described here, will be determined by the PPL Director, who is authorized to establish reasonable regulations governing use of the meeting rooms and related charges.

 RESERVATIONS AND FEES

 Requests are taken on a first-come, first-served basis.
 However, booking is not finalized until a Meeting Room Use Policy Agreement for Peach Public Libraries is approved.

 Meeting rooms must be booked in advance and can be reserved up to 60 days in advance.

 To give all an opportunity to use the meeting rooms, an individual/organization is limited to having reserved the meeting room for two (2) dates and accompanying time blocks, at any given time.

-Use of a meeting room by an individual/group is limited to three (3) times per month.
+Use of a meeting room by an individual/group is limited to two (2) times per month.